 - 1. We want everyone to be safe and happy - 2.
-Our core values include 'showing respect' and 'valuing everyone' - 3.
-We believe that educational, physical, social and moral development can be affected by bullying - 4.
+Our core values include 'Love and Respect' - 3.
+We believe that educational, physical, social and moral development can be affected by bullving - 4.
 We want to provide a model for helpful behaviour inaction can be seen as condoning unacceptable behaviour